mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 ```

 This forcefully (`-f`) removes the `build` container, the two service
-containers as well as all volumes (`-v`) that were created with the container
+containers, and all volumes (`-v`) that were created with the container
 creation.